adambard/learnxinyminutes-docs/javascript.html.markdown

 // ES6 Additions

-// The "let" keyword allows you to define variables in a lexical scope,
+// The "let" keyword allows you to define variables in a block scope,
-// as opposed to a block scope like the var keyword does. let name = "Billy";
+// as opposed to a lexical scope like the var keyword does. let name = "Billy";

 // Variables defined with let can be reassigned new values. name = "William";

-// The "const" keyword allows you to define a variable in a lexical scope
+// The "const" keyword allows you to define a variable in a block scope
 // like with let, but you cannot reassign the value once one has been assigned.

 const pi = 3.14;